omniosorg/omniosorg.github.io/index.md

 ([www.petertribble.co.uk](https://www.petertribble.co.uk)), Dan McDonald and Theo Schlossnagle ([www.circonus.com](https://www.circonus.com)).

-A big thank you also [Integrated System Laboratory](http://www.iis.ethz.ch) of ETH Zurich, Switzerland, who have graceously provided a zone on one of their OmniOS boxes to host our new repository.
+A big thank you also to the [Integrated System Laboratory](http://www.iis.ethz.ch) of ETH Zurich, Switzerland, who have graceously provided a zone on one of their OmniOS boxes to host our new repository.